sauce-archives/help/docs/tools/automation/appium.md

 curl -u "your_username:your_api_key" -X POST https://app.testobject.com:443/api/storage/upload -H "Content-Type: application/octet-stream" --data-binary @your_app.apk
 {% endhighlight %}

 The response of the curl upload command will be the ID of the newly uploaded app.
+Use it to <a href="#rest-api">update the appVersionId</a> of your suite.

 Optionally, you can send the following header parameters: